maxFullmer/MARIMBA/README.md

 This is the breakdown of all code and background nessesary to duplicate what I put together for the senior design project.
 If you are reading this now, you have done more software than the entirity of my group this year.
 That being said, I challenge you to make this project what it was always meant to be.
 I am simply supplying the bare minimum to get you up and running...

-Here is the breakdown of each major componant I will be discussing.
+Here is the breakdown of each major componant I will be discussing:

 1) /etc/rc.local
   a) Network Card Configuration